 \subsection{Convergence with respect to the number of basis functions}

 We first checked convergence with respect to the number of basis functions, $N_{\mathrm{basis}}$.
-In this section, we took a twice larger number of Monte Carlo sampling in the HF and TC calculations than that shown in the previous section (i.e., that used in other sections), to reduce the statistical error.
+In this section, we took a twice larger number of Monte Carlo sampling in the HF and TC calculations than that shown in Sec.~\ref{sec:Computationa_details} (i.e., that used in other sections), to reduce the statistical error.

-Figure~\ref{fig:basis} presents the total energy plotted against the inverse of the number of basis functions, $N_{\mathrm{basis}}^{-1}$, (a) for the HF method and (b) for the TC method ($E_{\mathrm{TC}}$) using the $S=S_{\mathrm{minimum}}=\{(1,0,0)\}$ Jastrow function in Eq.~(\ref{eq:Jastrow_pade}) with $a=1.5$ Bohr.
-Based on these plots, we determined to set $N_{\mathrm{basis}}=50$ from the next section both for the HF and (Bi)TC calculations, by which an expected basis-set error is sufficiently small ($\sim 0.1$ mHt).
+Figure~\ref{fig:basis} presents the total energy of a helium atom plotted against the inverse of the number of basis functions, $N_{\mathrm{basis}}^{-1}$, (a) for the HF method and (b) for the TC method ($E_{\mathrm{TC}}$) using the $S=S_{\mathrm{minimal}}=\{(1,0,0)\}$ Jastrow function in Eq.~(\ref{eq:Jastrow_pade}) with $a=1.5$ Bohr.
+Based on these plots, we determined to set $N_{\mathrm{basis}}=50$ from the next section both for the HF, TC, and BITC calculations, by which an expected basis-set error is sufficiently small ($\sim 0.1$ mHt.).
 We note that our Hartree-Fock energy of a helium atom with $N_{\mathrm{basis}}^{-1}\to0$ (i.e. $N_{\mathrm{basis}}\to\infty$) is consistent with the complete-basis-set limit reported in an old literature ($-2.861679995612$ Ht.)~\cite{HFCBS}.
-A small difference mainly comes from the statistical error in Monte Carlo sampling and possibly also from the number of spatial meshes in our calculation, while it is not the scope of our study to see the convergence at the level of $0.1$ mHt.
-We do not show the BiTC result since it shows the same trend as the TC result.
+A small difference mainly comes from the statistical error in Monte Carlo sampling and possibly also from the number of spatial mesh points in our calculation, while it is not the scope of our study to see the convergence at the level of $0.1$ mHt.
+We do not show the BITC result since it shows the same trend as the TC result.
 We verified that $N_{\mathrm{basis}}=50$ is sufficiently large, i.e., the error is $\sim$ 0.1 mHt., also for beryllium and neon atoms.